Composite empirical likelihood for multisample clustered data: Introduction

 The paper is organized as follows.
-Section 2 introduces the data collection practice that leads to clustered data and briefly reviews the monitoring tests suggested by wood scientists.
-Section 3 presents the nonparametric random effects model, the composite empirical likelihood, quantile estimation and the cluster based bootstrapping procedure.
-The new monitoring test is then introduced and related asymptotic results are given.
-Section 4 uses simulation experiments to demonstrate the effectiveness of the composite empirical likelihood quantile estimator, the bootstrap confidence interval, and the new monitoring test.
-Section 5 applies the proposed method to a real data example and Section 6 gives a summary and discussion.
-Proofs are given in the Appendix.
+Section 2 introduces multisample clustered data, the nonparametric random effects model, the DRM-based CEL, and the cluster-based bootstrap.
+Some asymptotic results are given.
+Section 3 uses simulation experiments to demonstrate the effectiveness of the DRM-based CEL approach, the bootstrap CI, and the testing methods.
+The effects of overfitting and misspecifying the DRM are also investigated and found to be negligible.
+Section 4 applies the proposed method to a real-data example, and Section 5 gives a summary and discussion.
+The proofs are given in the Supplementary Material.